Narasimman-V/pagination-x/README.md

 - **searchable** Optional property.
 By default all columns are searchable.
 To turn off searching on a particular column, set this property to false.
 In the example above, column 'County' is not searchable since 'searchable' property is set to false.
 - **searchKeys** Optional property.
 A single or multiple property names (separated by comma) to search for.
 This is for the global search option that searches through all columns.
 - **searchKey** Optional property.
 The property name for an individual column search.
 If this is not given, the sortKey will be the key for searching for that column (this may be changed to dataKey) in the future.
+- **colSearchMatch** Optional property.
+This specifies if the search is for exact or partial match.
+If set to 'exact', the matching is exact (case insensitive though).
+For example, 'ashkum' or 'ASHKUM' is considered a match for 'Ashkum'.
+The default matching is partial.
+In the above example, column city is configured for exact column search (...,colSearchMatch:"exact",...).
 - **exportKey** Optional property.
 By default, the property used to display a column is exported.
 To change this, a different property can be specified using this attribute.

 #### 5.2.5 page-size-options ##